MadhawaZ/weatherApp/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+Please paste this in the browser and hit enter 'https://cors-anywhere.herokuapp.com/corsdemo'.
+You will need this when running on local host.
+Other wise cors issues will arise.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.